 I suppose I already tipped my hand in one of the previous posts in this series by stating that I would "even make the shocking suggestion that we atheists could learn something from the Satanists."
 While this remains true, I am by no means suggesting that atheists should embrace Satanism.

-In a way, it makes sense to think of a Satanist as an atheist who is intensely anti-theistic and has embraced the power of confrontational imagery and ritual.
+In a way, it makes sense to think of a (LeVeyan) Satanist as an atheist who is intensely anti-theistic and has embraced the power of confrontational imagery and ritual (Note: Again, I am referring to the Church of Satan variety of Satanism in this series).
 The Satanist has embraced the power of symbolism, aesthetics, confrontational imagery, and ritual.
 While many atheists bristle at the very idea of ritual, the Satanist has recognized that many people seek the community and ritualism offered by organized religion.
 Rather than encouraging people to simply ignore these needs, Satanists provide an alternative.
 Could there be lessons here for atheists?